 Generic Name: temozolomide

-Note: This document contains side effect information about temozolomide.
-Some of the dosage forms listed on this page may not apply to the brand name Temodar.
+Note: This page contains side effects data for the generic drug temozolomide.
+It is possible that some of the dosage forms included below may not apply to the brand name Temodar.

 For the Consumer

 Applies to temozolomide: oral capsule

 Other dosage forms:

 As well as its needed effects, temozolomide (the active ingredient contained in Temodar) may cause unwanted side effects that require medical attention.